 Agenda is necessary for meeting your virtual team remained productive.
 Constant video calls and continuous communication are necessary to work on a complex project in a remote team.
 80% of the information is absorbed from the sign language, so it is very important to see your interlocutor on the phone, hear the voice, and leave only the most important things.

 To prepare and conduct meetings, we use Standuply Slack App.
-This app is able to collect and specify the necessary information in a stand-up mode, after which you will be able to make an agenda.
+This small but powerfull app is able to collect, specify and automate the delivery of the necessary information in a stand-up mode.
+After this you will be able to make an agenda.

 Want to run your virtual meetings like a pro?
 Add Standuply to Slack today!